kehoffbin/lazy-dog/doc/overview.md

-# Hechle High-Level Overview
+# Hechle Overview
-this is a high-level overview of the hechle programming language. this document contains
+this is a loose specification of the Hechle programming language. any remaining ambiguities are either
-* loose explanations
-* and syntax examples
-but not
-* rigorous definitions
+- be inferred by what was probably meant
+- be amended to this document
+- be resolved in the way most easily implemented

-* nor any exact specification. it is also not a tutorial.
+this is not a tutorial.

+## Design Goals
 Hechle is a statically typed and (impurely) functional.
 A cross-compiler to C written in Haskell is undder construction.

-## Design Goals
-language design is ultimately an act of compromise.

-Hechle can't do everything all at once, so below is a list of priorities. when in conflict, higher entries almost always trump lower ones.
+language design is ultimately an act of compromise, so below is a list of priorities. when in conflict, higher entries almost always trump lower ones.
 1. **Pretty:** code should look good, according to my personal subjective taste.
 2. **Flat Flow:** avoid nesting. this includes parenthesis, (prefix) function calls, and indentation